 Being on time to school and classes is a very important factor in overall student success.
+Students are required to report to their first block class at 8:50am.
 If a student acquires tardies during a single term, the following procedure will be followed: